 - He gives criticism only when appropriate.
 His role may require it, for example.
 A teacher or parent must sometimes find fault with his children.
 It is not generally my place to criticize somebody else's children, however.
 Criticism is also appropriate if it is necessary to save someone from harming himself, whether through sin or carelessness.
 If I see someone about to step in front of a coming car, I will shout at him to stop.
 If I find a Christian brother looking at pornography, I will exhort him to throw it away and repent of his sin.

-- To be merciful also means to set a realistic standard.
-You can't fault a toddler for not tying his shoes or a teenager for not wanting to live with his nose to the grindstone, forever deprived of any fun.
+- He sets a realistic standard.
+It is unrealistic if he faults a toddler for not tying his shoes or a teenager for not wanting to live with his nose to the grindstone, forever deprived of any fun.

-- It also means you don't exaggerate.
-If the children are raising a commotion in the bedroom, you tell them to quiet down.
-You don't accuse them of having a bad attitude.
-And you don't tell them that they never do right.
+- He does not exaggerate.
+If the children are raising a commotion in the bedroom, he tells them to quiet down.
+He does not accuse them of having a bad attitude.
+And he does not tell them that they never do right.
 Be careful of terms like "never" and "always" when you criticize.
 Keep your focus on the problem now.
 Forget about yesterday.

-- Finally, to be merciful in criticism means that you balance criticism with praise whenever possible.
+- He balances criticism with praise whenever possible.
 To uphold fairness and mercy, a typical Christian school requires that teachers say something positive on every grade report and in every parent-teacher conference.
 If you feed a child nothing but criticism—if you never have anything good to say about him—you will crush his spirit.
 Out of despair he give up trying to cope with the demands of life, and he will sink into chronic failure.

 Jesus was always merciful.
 In His wisdom He knew the hearts of men.
 Yet He did not go about collaring sinners and denouncing all their sins.
 No, He gave them whatever help they needed.
 Mercy governed His conduct.
 One of the virtues He always recommended was mercy (Matt.
 5:7).
 He said that if we were not merciful to others, God would not be merciful to us.

-Seventhly, true wisdom bears much fruit (v.
+Seventhly, true wisdom bears "good fruits" (v.
 17).
-The natural tendency for a wise man is to sit and think rather than go out and do.
-I might go so far as to say that thinkers as a group are prone to laziness.
+The natural tendency of a wise man is to sit and think rather than go out and do.
+It is not exaggeration to say that thinkers as a group are prone to laziness.
 But you cannot be an ivory-tower Christian, forever meditating on the finer points of theology.
-When we stand someday before God in judgment, He will reward us not according to the intelligence of our thoughts, but according to the righteousness of our deeds.
+When you stand someday before God in judgment, He will reward you not according to the intelligence of your thoughts, but according to the righteousness of your deeds.
 Therefore, a wise man will devote himself to doing good.
 A cup of cold water to the thirsty is worth far more than a book of arguments relevant to some current debate.

 Preachers are not exempt from the temptation to just sit and think.
 Study and sermon preparation can easily become so time-consuming that they cause neglect of practical outreach.
 Therefore, Paul warns Timothy and all others in the role of shepherding a flock, "Do the work of an evangelist" (2 Tim.
 4:5).
 The wisest man of all, Christ, certainly devoted Himself to good works.
 Each of us who believes is the fruit of His labor.

 The eighth property of true wisdom is lack of partiality (v.
 17).
-It is human nature to prefer associating with people like yourself.
-As they say, "Birds of a feather flock together."
+It is human nature to prefer associating with people like oneself.
+Another old saying is, "Birds of a feather flock together."
 Someone that the world labels "wise" or "smart" is no different.
-He prefers the companionship of other people tagged in the same way, for he expects that they will appreciate just how clever he is.
+He prefers the companionship of people tagged in the same way, for he expects them to appreciate just how clever he is.
 He wants friends who will applaud his wit whenever he wishes to flaunt it and who will stroke his ego whenever he feels insecure about his smartness.